Lihini-2001/Traffic-NSGA2-NetLogo_group01/README.md

 # Traffic NSGA-II Optimization Model

 ## Purpose
-This NetLogo model simulates traffic flow at a junction and optimizes traffic light timings using a simplified **NSGA-II (Non-dominated Sorting Genetic Algorithm II)** approach.
+This NetLogo model simulates traffic flow at a T-junction and optimizes traffic light timings using a simplified **NSGA-II (Non-dominated Sorting Genetic Algorithm II)** approach and partial cellular automata featured vehicle agents.
 The goal is to reduce average vehicle waiting time and queue length at the intersection.

 ---

 ## Model Implementation
 - Written entirely in **NetLogo 6.x**.
 - Supports multiple lanes with turning and straight movements.
+- Vehicle agents are given Celllular-Automata like behaviour.
+- A turning logic is implemented as multiple lanes can be opened at once during color light implementation.
-- Traffic lights operate in 4 phases and are dynamically optimized by NSGA-II after a fixed number of cycles.
+- Traffic lights operate in 4 phases and are dynamically optimized by NSGA-II after a fixed number of traffic light cycles (2).
 - Vehicles are spawned at lane start locations and follow simple movement and turning logic.

 ---